stacysn/react-todo-walkthrough-jquery/sprints/Sprint0.md

 ## Sprint 0: Getting Started

-Now let's create the react app.
-We're going to be using react-router v3 for this, so we will need to install that as well.
+Create the React app.
+We're going to be using `react-router` version 3 for this, so go ahead and install that as well.

 ```bash
 $ create-react-app my-react-todo